Introduction:

 Example:

-If-else statements:
+If-else Statements:

 The if…else statement is an extension of the if statement.
 It is used to perform two operations for a single condition.
 When condition is true it performs one action by executing a statement or a set of statements.
 When condition is false it skips that part of statements and executes other statement or set of statements.
 That is when two choices of actions are required if..else statement is useful.